franzholz/mastertemplate/Documentation/ExtMasterTemplate/Administration/Installation/Index.rst

 Installation
 ^^^^^^^^^^^^

 1.)
-Install the extension 'mastertemplate' using the Extension Manager.
+Install the extension 'mastertemplate' from the Extension Manager.

 |img-3|